-- 1. Complete four spins to the left. - 2.
+- Complete four spins to the left, Hesitate. - 2.
 Complete four spins to the right.
 Hesitate. - Beginning on the right lead, complete three circles to the right: the first circle large and fast; the second circle small and slow; the third circle large and fast.
-Change leads at the center of the arena. - 4.
-Complete three circles to the left: the first circle large and fast; the second circle small and slow; the third circle large and fast.
-Change leads at the center of the arena. - 5.
-Begin a large circle to the right but do not close this circle.
-Run straight down the right side of the arena past the center marker and do a left rollback at least 20 feet (6 meters) from the wall or fence - no hesitation. - 6.
+Change leads at the center of the arena. - Complete three circles to the left: the first circle large and fast; the second circle small and slow; the third circle large and fast.
+Change leads at the center of the arena. - Begin a large circle to the right but do not close this circle.
+Run straight down the right side of the arena past the center marker and do a left rollback at least twenty feet (six meters) from the wall or fence-no hesitation. - Continue back around the previous circle but do not close this circle.
+Run down the left side of the arena past the center maker and do a right rollback at least twenty feet (six meters) from the wall or fence-no hesitation. - 7.
 Continue back around the previous circle but do not close this circle.
-Run down the left side of the arena past the center marker and do a right roll-back at least 20 feet (6 meters) from the wall or fence no hesitation. - 7.
-Continue back around the previous circle but do not close this circle.
-Run down the right side of the arena past the center marker and do a sliding stop at least 20 feet (6 meters) from the wall or fence.
-Back up at least 10 feet.
+Run down the right side of the arena past the center marker and do a sliding stop at least twenty feet (six meters) from the wall or fence.
+Back up at least ten feet (three meters).
 Hesitate to demonstrate completion of the pattern.

 - Run past the center marker and do a sliding stop.
-Back up to the center of the arena or at least 10 feet (3 meters).
+Back up to the center of the arena or at least ten feet (three meters).
 Hesitate. - 2.
-Complete four spins to the right. - Complete four and one-quarter spins to the left so that horse is facing the left wall or fence.
-Hesitate. - 4.
-Beginning on the left lead, complete three circles to the left: the first circle small and slow; the next two circles large and fast.
+Complete four spins to the right.
+Hesitate. - Complete four and one-quarter spins to the left so that horse is facing the left wall or fence.
+Hesitate. - Beginning on the left lead, complete three circles to the left: the first circle small and slow; the next two circles large and fast.
 Change leads at the center of the arena. - Complete three circles to the right: the first circle small and slow; the next two circles large and fast.
-Change leads at the center of the arena. - 6.
-Begin a large circle to the left but do not close this circle.
-Run up the right side of the arena past the center marker and do a right rollback at least 20 feet (6 meters) from the wall or fence - no hesitation. - 7.
+Change leads at the center of the arena. - Begin a large circle to the left but do not close this circle.
+Run up the right side of the arena past the center marker and do a right rollback at least twenty feet (six meters) from the wall or fence-no hesitation. - 7.
 Continue back around the previous circle but do not close this circle.
-Run up the left side of the arena past the center marker and do a left rollback at least 20 feet (6 meters) from the wall or fence no hesitation. - 8.
-Continue back around previous circle but do not close this circle.
-Run up right side of the arena past the center marker and do a sliding stop at least 20 feet (6 meters) from the wall or fence.
+Run up the left side of the arena past the center marker and do a left rollback at least twenty feet (six meters) from the wall or fence-no hesitation. - Continue back around previous circle but do not close this circle.
+Run up right side of the arena past the center marker and do a sliding stop at least twenty feet (six meters) from the wall or fence.
 Hesitate to demonstrate completion of the pattern.